happy earth day corgi sapling recycle activities

 3. Earth Day Report Card

-Students can be split into groups to complete either the “school” or “classroom” report card and can take home the “home” report card.
-Not only does this activity allow students to see the many different aspects of keeping a space eco-friendly, but it also provides them space to practice writing!
-Two additional worksheets ask students for suggestions for making the classroom or school a greener place and what students can do themselves to help it happen.
+Students can be split into groups to complete either the “school” or “classroom” report card and can be assigned the “home” report card as homework.
+This activity encourages students to look at the many different aspects of keeping their spaces eco-friendly while providing an opportunity for them to practice writing!
+Two additional worksheets ask students for suggestions about making the classroom or school a greener place and what students can do themselves to help it happen.
 An additional writing prompt that asks students to elaborate further on their answers could be a great accompaniment to this assignment!

 Created and made available for free download by Runde’s Room.